maxmeffert/SOLID/OCP/OCP.md

 ![bg right:50% 80%](Visitor.svg)

-Such a system can be easily extended with a new _Commands_ encapsulating behavior.
+Such a system can be easily extended by adding new _Visitors_ encapsulating behavior.

 **Good Choice If** you want to traverse an object graph in different ways for different purposes.